-World shares post modest losses in ‘Black Friday’ retreat
+World shares mostly slide in ‘Black Friday’ retreat

-BEIJING (AP) — Shares fell in Europe after another day of losses in Asia, though there was no sign that worries over China-U.S. tensions would lead to a “Black Friday” sell-off.
+BEIJING (AP) — Stock markets mostly fell Friday as investors gauged whether renewed China-U.S. tensions might lead to a “Black Friday” sell-off, and with U.S. traders largely out for a long weekend.

-U.S. markets were closed Thursday for the Thanksgiving holiday and will have a half-day session on Friday.
+U.S. financial markets were closed Thursday for the Thanksgiving holiday and will have a half-day session on Friday.

-Stock benchmarks have fallen since President Donald Trump signed legislation supporting human rights in Hong Kong, potentially increasing tensions as the U.S. and China negotiate over ending their trade war.
+Stock benchmarks have largely fallen since U.S. President Donald Trump signed legislation supporting human rights in Hong Kong, potentially increasing tensions as the U.S. and China negotiate over ending their trade war.

 New U.S. tariffs are set to kick in on many Chinese-made products as of Dec.
 15. Negotiators have said they might soon have a preliminary deal that could avert that.